Governor of North Carolina: Political role

 Governors usually informally serve as the state leader of whatever political party to which they belong.
 They often have the ability to influence the selection of other party leaders, offer endorsements to candidates, and serve as a spokesman for their organization.
-As a prominent elected official, the governor also wields agenda-setting authority.
+As a prominent elected official, the governor enjoys media attention and high levels of public recognition and wields agenda-setting authority and the ability to influence public opinion.

 Trends in officeholders

 Between 1877 and 1972 all of North Carolina's governors were Democrats, with the exception of Republican Daniel L. Russell, who won a single term to office in 1896.
+Territorial considerations effected gubernatorial choices; from 1836 until 1944, governors came from the eastern or western portion of the state in about even numbers.
+This practice was strategically deployed as an informal rotation agreement with every new election by the Democratic Party from 1877 (Russell excepted) until the 1940s, when the territorial cohesion of the dominant Democratic intra-party faction in state politics broke down.
 As Republican strength grew in North Carolina after 1950, the state's gubernatorial elections became increasingly competitive.
-In 1972 James Holshouser was elected as the state's first Republican governor of the 20th century.
-Even so, Republicans have still had difficulty in winning gubernatorial elections in North Carolina, and the office has usually remained in Democratic hands.
+In 1972, James Holshouser was elected as the state's first Republican governor of the 20th century.
+Even so, Republicans have still had difficulty in winning gubernatorial elections in North Carolina, and the office has usually remained in Democratic hands; since Russell's departure in 1901, 23 Democrats and three Republicans have been elected to gubernatorial office.
 Beginning in the latter half of the 20th century, Democratic gubernatorial candidates have regularly outperformed their presidential counterparts.
 Republican gubernatorial candidates have generally attempted to link their efforts with Republican presidential campaigns, while Democratic candidates have usually placed more distance between themselves and their associated presidential contenders.

-The vast majority of people who have been elected Governor of North Carolina have been male, white, Protestant Christian, born and raised in a rural North Carolinian environment, about 50 years of age, politically experienced, attorneys, and college educated.
+The vast majority of people who have been elected Governor of North Carolina have been male, born and raised in a rural North Carolinian environment, about 50 years of age, politically experienced, attorneys, and college educated.
+Most have been white Christians.
 Bev Perdue, elected in 2008, was the first woman to serve as governor of North Carolina.
-Incumbents tend to win reelection.
-Jim Hunt was the state's longest serving governor with four terms in office, serving from 1977 to 1985 and 1993 to 2001.
+Stein is the first Jew to serve as governor.
+As in other states, incumbents tend to win reelection.
+Jim Hunt was the state's longest-serving governor with four terms in office, serving from 1977 to 1985 and 1993 to 2001.